In the Spotlight - 40 Years in the Making

 We are thrilled to be working with Helen again this anniversary year.
 You may have seen her witty and intriguing jewellery in our In the Spotlight exhibition back in 2008 and a show we called Amore in 2011.
 Helen is widely recognised in the jewellery community for her beautifully executed work in resin and silver.
 Following a chance discovery of a single set of miniatures and a book on resin, Helen quickly developed an obsession with combining the two into her varied and stunning collection.
 Now selling across the country and featuring in several books, Helen incorporates everything from penguins to nuns to circus performers.
 The most important thing though is the element of surprise and humour integral to each piece - a second look is a must!

-Please note that the images above may not be the work arriving for our show.
-Once the show starts we'll be adding photographs and creating a Virtual Gallery Tour so you can explore what the makers made for you to own or admire.
+Please note that the images below may not be the work arriving for our show.
+You can see the work that arrived in our gallery photos and Virtual Gallery Tour below.